nmnaughton/dMRI-muscle-sensitivity/README.md

 # dMRI-muscle-sensitivity
-Repository of data form paper "Global Sensitivity Analysis of Skeletal Muscle dMRI Metrics: Effects of Microstructural and PGSE Pulse Parameters" submitted to Magnetic Resonance in Medicine.
+Repository of data from paper "Global Sensitivity Analysis of Skeletal Muscle dMRI Metrics: Effects of Microstructural and PGSE Pulse Parameters" submitted to Magnetic Resonance in Medicine.

 Results are in 'sensitivity_results.csv'